halfaya/Music/S0146/README.md

 ## Background

 This was a composition assignment for Bellevue College Music
 212. It is based on the all-interval tetrachord 0146.
-Inpsired by Schoenberg's Opus 24 Serenade and Act 3 Scene 3 of Berg's Wozzeck, the idea was to explore atonality in the context of dance rhythms.
+Inspired by Schoenberg's Opus 24 Serenade and Act 3 Scene 3 of Berg's Wozzeck, the idea was to explore atonality in the context of dance rhythms.
 After an introduction, the forms used are the waltz, cha-cha, and